|

 - Financial risks - Most ISP's not only

-reveal customer information to the authorities
+reveal customer information to the

-to assist with legitimate criminal
+authorities to assist with legitimate

-investigations, but also hold the organization
+criminal investigations, but also hold the

-responsible for any and all activities related
+organization responsible for any and all

-to the Internet connection.
+activities related to the Internet

-- Confidentiality – Wireless networks
+- Confidentiality – Wireless networks tend

-tend to be connected to in-house private
+to be connected to in-house private

 networks.
 This may allow an intruder to